Breakout Sessions C

 Ruby Liu

-Michael Allen Davis is an accomplished technology leader with over 25 years of experience in IT and data management.
+Mike Davis is an accomplished technology leader with over 25 years of experience in IT and data management.
 Currently serving as the Chief Information Officer at the University of Illinois Foundation, he drives the digital vision and enhances fundraising capabilities through innovative data management programs.
 Mike holds a BS in Finance from Millikin University and an MS in Information Systems from the University of Illinois at Springfield.
 His extensive career includes roles such as Chief Technology Officer, Director of Enterprise Applications, and Project Manager.
 Mike has consistently demonstrated his ability to integrate technology and data-driven insights to support organizational goals, empowering organizations with data-driven insights and technology solutions.

 3C: How to Decide: Make Big Decisions Easier